Mekhlabhishek/Test1/book/chapter-10.md

 import { assert } from 'chai';
 ```

-_When library is exporting multiple data instead of default data then wrapping what we want in `{}` makes sure that we will import only what we need._
+_When a library is exporting multiple data instead of default data then wrapping what we want in `{}` makes sure that we will import only what we need._

-With babel and other settings in place our code now should look like
+With babel and other settings in place, our code now should look like

 ```
 import { assert } from 'chai';